8 Reasons Why You Might Be Feeling Burned Out As An OT

 If you’re a new grad in this situation, I recommend taking the time to find a new position where there are other OTs around to help guide you.
 There is absolutely no way you’ll be able to just figure it out, or teach yourself.

-It’s a lot of work finding a new job, especially after finally landing your first one, but mentorship is so important your first one to three years.
+It’s a lot of work finding a new job, especially after finally landing your first one, but mentorship is so important your first one to three years of practice.

 4. You Haven’t Found Your Setting

 It seems many new grads jump into the first job they can get, since it can be really hard to get your first job.
-It is definitely easiest to get a job in a SNF versus landing your dream job in pediatrics, rehab, hands (or insert your ideal setting here).
+It may be easiest to get a job in a SNF versus landing your dream job in pediatrics, acute care, hand therapy (or insert your ideal setting here).

-While geriatrics positions might pay well, if your heart isn’t into it you definitely won’t be happy.
+While skilled nursing positions might pay well, if your heart isn’t into it you definitely won’t be happy.

 If this is the case, don’t stop looking for a position in your favorite setting.
 Keep applying, and don’t give up!